 - a registered charity, which meets our definition of an Armed Forces Charity - a Community Interest Company which meets our definition of an Armed Forces CIC or - an armed forces unit with a UIN.

 This organisation will be the accountable body for the grant.

 Who cannot apply?

-Charities that do not specifically include the Armed Forces Community in their objectives, though they can be a partner organisation
+Charities or CICs that do not in our view, primarily support the Armed Forces Community though they can be a partner organisation